akgunduz/dicon/README.md

 The tasks of the applications that are going to execute in nodes are defined in job files.
 In Job directories all the task specific files and job files are located in their predefined locations.
 JSON file format is choosed to define the whole structure of job file.
 Basic operation can be simplied as; the user initiates the execution process through user interface of collector, then collector loads the **"Job.json"** file resides in the application folder which is selected through user interface.

-Job files includes all of the dependencies and process details of the subtasks in order to execute properly.
+Job files includes all of the dependencies and process details of the tasks in order to execute properly.

 There are four types of contents that can be defined in job files;